-Annual reports for July 2016 to June 2017 were received by Council via monthly reports, and fulfil this consent requirement.
+Annual reports for July 2017 to June 2018 were received by Council via monthly reports, and fulfil this consent requirement.
+Some of the reports were delayed due to plant shutdowns, but were still received within the year.

 2.3.4 Air